FlashGenius Logo FlashGenius

 • Instructor-led workshops often cost a few hundred dollars.

-• Promotions (e.g., event-based discounts or on-site testing at conferences) can reduce total cost if you time it well.
+• Promotions (e.g., the April 30, 2026 NVIDIA webinar discount code, or on-site testing at GTC) can reduce total cost if you time it well.

 Time Investment (Typical Ranges)